TranNguyenPhucAnh/Acme.BookStore/README.md

 ## What this project covers

-The ABP BookStore app is containerized and deployed to AWS through a dual CI/CD pipeline — **GitHub Actions** for infrastructure, **Jenkins** for application — with all cloud resources managed as modular CloudFormation stacks.
+The ABP BookStore app is containerized and deployed to AWS entirely via **GitHub Actions**, with all cloud resources managed as modular CloudFormation stacks.
+Jenkins was used during local Docker development on the `develop` branch and is not part of the AWS deployment pipeline.

 ---